 • MERACH: One-year manufacturer warranty

-• Sunny Health SF-B0418: Sunny Health typically offers a 3-year structural warranty and 180 days on parts
+• Sunny Health SF-B0418: Typically 3-year structural warranty, 180 days on parts

 Conclusion